The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 - ¼ teaspoon salt

 - 2 cups pecan halves toasted and coarsely chopped

 - Butter a 9 x 13-inch dish.

 - Place confectioners’ sugar in a large bowl.
 Gently whisk for 1 minute to break up any clumps.

-- Remove from heat; stir in vanilla and confectioners’ sugar until smooth.
-Fold in pecans.
+- Remove from heat and stir in vanilla and confectioners’ sugar until smooth.